vdthakur/Tree-Based-Methods-and-Class-Imbalance/README.md

-# Tree-Based Methods and Class Imbalance in Machine Learning
+# Tree-Based Methods and Class Imbalance

 This repository explores tree-based methods for classification, with a focus on handling missing values and addressing class imbalance using techniques like Random Forests, XGBoost, and SMOTE.
 The analysis is performed on the **APS Failure at Scania Trucks Dataset**.